To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

-For the past 25 years, Jay and a group of friends have played basketball at the Shell Camp Randall Sports Center.
-Last January of 2018, Jay’s right hip began bothering him.
+For the past 25 years, Jay and a group of friends have played basketball at the Camp Randall Memorial Sports Center.
+In January 2018, Jay’s right hip began bothering him.

 Not quite ready for surgery, Jay exhausted all other measures before making an appointment with an UW Health orthopedic surgeon.
 Despite attempts to control his pain with physical therapy, oral anti-inflammatories and a steroid injection, Jay said, “I could feel my hip was out of joint because it clicked and moved.
 If I sat for any length of time it took a good 20-25 seconds to get going again.”

 Knowing UW Health’s reputation for innovation and patient care, Jay scheduled his surgery for December 2018.
-But his increasing pain and decreasing mobility sent him to UW Health at the American Center two months early to meet hip and knee surgeon Brian T. Nickel, MD.
+But his increasing pain and decreasing mobility sent him to East Madison Hospital two months early to meet hip and knee surgeon Brian T. Nickel, MD.
 Jay chose Dr. Nickel because of his extensive experience with minimally invasive robotically assisted total hip replacement.

 After surgery, Jay was transferred to a hospital bed where he settled in for an overnight stay.

-After discharge from the American Center, Jay returned home with a list of stretches and exercises.
+After discharge, Jay returned home with a list of stretches and exercises.
 By day two, he stopped using a walker and transitioned to a cane for support.
 By day five, he was out and about in public with his cane.
-By day 13, he walked into UW Health at Research Park to meet with his physical therapist, Jordan Miller, without any assistance.
+By Day 13, he walked into UW Health at Research Park to meet with his physical therapist, Jordan Miller, without any assistance.

 “Jay’s made incredible progress,” said Miller.
 “Each PT session focuses on Jay’s rehab progress and return to optimal function.
 We want to get Jay, and every patient, back to their normal routines without pushing too far too fast.”